 What you can do

-- Write down any symptoms you or your child experiences, including any that may seem unrelated to the reason for which you scheduled the appointment.
+- Write down symptoms you or your child experiences, including any that may seem unrelated to the reason why you scheduled the appointment.

 - Write down questions to ask your doctor.

 - Find out if your family has a history of heart disease.